azurejoga/how-to-create-chocolatey-packages-easily/README.md

 3. Create an account, log in, and get your API key.
 4. Create a basic PowerShell script with Chocolatey methods.

-I hope everyone enjoys this guide! 💙
+I hope everyone enjoys this guide💙

-tags

-how to create packages
- create chocolatey packages
-  create chocolatey app